colincoghill/oasisqe/README.md

  * Configurable login page
  * Use Apache web server for auth
  * Use uploadable spreadsheets, or spreadsheets in a nominated location for class lists
+ * Enrol in (open) course
+ * User account management from Course Admin section
  * Way to delete/deactivate an account
  * Better error checking or handling of permissions on log file & cache
  * Scheduled task runner/monitor - stats, enrolment, etc
- * User account management from Course Admin section

 Documentation